talwat/blog/docs/posts/arch-on-arm.md

 As far as I know, Archlinux ARM only comes with tools for ethernet.

-If you use ethernet it should work out of the box, if you use wifi, good luck.
+If you use ethernet it should work out of the box, if you use wifi, you would have to figure out how to chroot into the new install.

+Instructions for chrooting into an Arch install without `arch-chroot` can be found [here](https://wiki.archlinux.org/title/chroot#Using_chroot).
+From there you just have to install a wireless manager and whatever else you might need.

 You can check your internet by running: